 Marjolin’s ulcer — Marjolin’s ulcer is a term used to describe a rare type of SCC arising in sites of chronic wounds or scars.
 The malignant transformation is usually slow, with an average latency time of approximately 30 years.

-The tumor may initially present as an ulceration that fails to heal; nodules may develop as the lesion progresses.
+The tumour may initially present as ulceration that fails to heal; nodules may develop as the lesion progresses.
 Other clinical signs include rolled or everted wound margins, excessive granulation tissue, rapid increase in size, and bleeding on touch.